navcoin/NavHub/content/guides/news/_index.md

   <br>
   1. When you save your article, new options will show up on the top bar.
 Go the the <span class="highlight">Set Status</span> dropdown and choose <strong>In Review</strong>.
   <img src="/images/guides/news/status.png" class="pic">
-  A pull request will be automatically opened on NavHub GitHub repository. <a href="https://github.com/NAVCoin/NavHub/pulls">Find your pull request here</a>.
+  A pull request will be automatically opened on NavHub GitHub repository. <a href="https://github.com/NAVCoin/NavHub/pulls" target=e class="a-guide">Find your pull request here</a>.
   <br>
   Tips: Pull requests let you tell others about the changes you are about to make to the NavHub.org website, <strong>the changes won't happen straight away until it's approved by 4 other contributors</strong>.
   <br><br><br>